volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 ## The "any" type

-Sometimes we want to describe a variable we don’t know the type of.
+Sometimes we want to describe a variable we do not know the type of.

-That’s exactly why we need **any** type.
+That is exactly why we need **any** type.

 It represents **every possible value**: